 Global economy as the economy of the world, considered as the international exchange of goods, has been much affected by cyber crime and other militating forces, (World Economic Situation and Prospects, 2018).
 Beyond the minimum standard concerning value in production, use and exchange, the definitions, representations, models and valuations of the world economy vary widely.
-Most times, questions of world economy are limited exclusively to <a href="https://www.human.com/h
+Most times questions of world economy is limited exclusively to human economic activity and the world economy is typically judged in monetary terms.